 By this time, a type of art had already developed in the region which is now known as Proto-Elamite and focused chiefly on depictions of animals.
 Amiet notes, “Animals were often substituted for people, sometimes in apparently humorous scenes that perhaps evoked fables” (Harper, 3-4).
 By 5500 BCE, depictions of dogs were prevalent on ceramic vessels from sites in Khuzistan such as Chogha Mish and the site of Tepe Sabz in Deh Luran.
 The largest collection of dog-ornamented ceramics has come from Susa which suggests a continuation of the Proto-Elamite preoccupation with representations of animals in art.

-The Proto-Elamite Period ended with encroachments from Mesopotamia during their Early Dynastic Period (2099-2334 BCE) and, especially, during the Dynastic III Period (2600-2334 BCE) when Sumerian kings like Eannatum (c.
+The Proto-Elamite Period ended with encroachments from Mesopotamia during their Early Dynastic Period (2900-2334 BCE) and, especially, during the Dynastic III Period (2600-2334 BCE) when Sumerian kings like Eannatum (r. c.
 2500-2400 BCE) conquered Elam.
 Mesopotamian influence at this time is evident in statuary representing human figures, most notably statuettes of worshippers placed in sanctuaries to represent the spirit of communal devotion.